dave/dst/README.md

 # Decorated Syntax Tree

 The `dst` package enables manipulation of a Go syntax tree with high fidelity.
-Decorations (e.g. comments and newlines) remain attached to the correct nodes as the tree is modified.
+Decorations (e.g. comments and line spacing) remain attached to the correct nodes as the tree is modified.

-## Where does `go/ast` break?
+### Where does `go/ast` break?

 See [this golang issue](https://github.com/golang/go/issues/20744) for more information.

-Consider this example where we want to reverse the order of the two declarations.
+Consider this example where we want to reverse the order of the two statements.
 As you can see the comments don't remain attached to the correct nodes:

 ```go